 Transcranial Magnetic Stimulation

-TMS Therapy: Transcranial Magnetic Stimulation – a safe, effective treatment for depression.
-TMS has been changing lives for those suffering from depression throughout the country.
+TMS Therapy–Transcranial Magnetic Stimulation–is a safe, effective treatment for depression and has been changing lives for those suffering from depression throughout the country.
 TMS is for people whose depression symptoms have not been helped by medication, or for people who cannot tolerate the side effects of antidepressants.

 What is Transcranial Magnetic Stimulation?